m-narayanan/safemail-ai/README.md

 1. Paste your suspicious email text
 2. Click "Detect Spam"
 3. Get an instant classification with confidence percentage
-4. Provide feedback to help train the model

 ##  Quick Start